Robert Draper

 Robert Draper (born November 15, 1959) is an American journalist, and author of Do Not Ask What Good We Do: Inside the U.S. House of Representatives.
-He is a correspondent for GQ and a contributor to The New York Times Magazine.
-Previously, he worked for Texas Monthly.
+He is a journalist at The New York Times.
+Previously, he worked for Texas Monthly and GQ.

 Background and education

 Draper attended Westchester High School in Houston, Texas.
 He is the grandson of Leon Jaworski, who served as a special prosecutor during the Watergate scandal.
 Draper was active in high school debate.
 He attended the University of Texas at Austin where he majored in the Plan II Honors program and wrote for the university newspaper The Daily Texan.

 Career

 Journalism career

 After graduation from the University of Texas at Austin, Draper wrote for the Austin Chronicle.

 In 1991, Draper joined the staff of the Texas Monthly where he worked along with Gregory Curtis, Jim Shahin, Joe Nick Patoski, Gary Cartwright, Evan Smith and the periodical publisher Michael Levy.
 In July 1992, Draper publishes his interview in Texas Monthly on Cormac McCarthy, who at that time became known for his novel All the Pretty Horses.
 In September 1996, Draper had relocated to Venice where he worked for four months for the Hadrian's Walls.

+He was an editor of GQ magazine.

 In 2007, Draper became a contributing writer to National Geographic and in 2008 joined The New York Times Magazine.
 As a writer for The New York Times, Draper had an exclusive interview with Wendy Davis, prior to her even becoming a politician.

-He also is an editor of GQ magazine.
+He moved to a staff position at the Times in 2022.

 As a journalist and editor he had met many known people, including novelists such as Stephen Harrigan, Mary Karr and Carol Dawson.

 In 2019, Draper and Cédric Gerbehaye, a Belgian photographer, had traveled to Bolivia, to write about lithium.